echemdb/unitpackage/doc/usage/create_unitpackage.md

 A `key` can be specified to store the loaded metadata under a specific key.
 This is useful when metadata should be organized according to a certain schema, keeping different metadata sources separated.
-See the [unitpackage structure description](unitpackage.md) for more details on how metadata schemas are organized within a resource.
+See the [Unit Package structure description](unitpackage.md) for more details on how metadata schemas are organized within a resource.

 ```{code-cell} ipython3
 entry = Entry.from_csv(csvname="../files/demo_package.csv")